 Our headquarters are located at 539 El Paso Street, Sierra Blanca, Texas 79851.
-The El Paso warehouse located at 11459 Pellicano Dr., El Paso, Texas was terminated in June 2013.
 Our accounting functions are conducted by personnel in Galveston and Tyler, Texas, Denver, Colorado, all under the supervision of our CFO, Wm Chris Mathers.

 Overview of the Round Top Rare Earth-Uranium-Beryllium Project